Seb-geospatial/BlenderMapDEM/README.md

 **NOTE:** this function is intended to be run directly by Blender (either through the terminal or GUI), utilizing Blender's own python installation and `bpy` package.
 This function **WILL NOT WORK** if it is called from a script that is run by a normal python installation because it wont be able to use Blender's capabilities to render the image.

+Use `renderDEM_subprocess()` instead if you wish to open Blender and render the DEM image from within a python script.

 For more information on using Blender to execute this function, see the [Blender Usage](#usage) section.